 |Archbishop John Baptist Purcell, who offered Mass for Irish railroaders in Fairview.

 In the earliest records of Guernsey County, Catholics were not numbered among the settlers.
 However, the construction of the National Road and the Baltimore and Ohio Railroad through this section of the state brought many Catholics here.
 Missionary priests were well aware of these settlers, as Fathers N. D. Young and James Mullon preached the jubilee of Pope Leo XII in Washington (Old Washington) in March or April of 1827.
 The families of Catholics working on the National Road gathered for prayer in private homes in Fairview, eighteen miles east of Cambridge.
 A letter from Archbishop John Baptist Purcell, published in the Cincinnati Telegraph in 1834, states that “at Cambridge and near the residence of Mr. McCune on the same road, there are several Catholic families anxious to practice their religion.
 And a numerous congregation assembles at Washington, eight miles east, where services are held at the home of Mr. Lawn.”
 In June of 1834, the Archbishop visited Fairview, preaching in the schoolhouse as well as offering Mass at the home of a Mr. Scott.

 It was in Old Washington in the 1840’s that the first Catholic Church in Guernsey County, Saint Patrick’s, was built.
 The Catholic families were organized and led by Edward Law and James “Long Jimmy” Gallagher.
 The cornerstone was laid by Bishop Purcell in 1842, although the building was not completed until 1845, at a cost of $17,000.
 There was no resident priest at that time.
 The church was attended by Father Brummer and other priests from Saint Mary Church, Temperanceville.

 |St. Patrick's as it last stood in 1992.
 Image from the Catholic Record Society of Columbus' 1994 vol. 7 print of "The Barquilla".

 By the late 1850’s, the congregation at Saint Patrick’s was shrinking.
-The railroad had bypassed Washington, and the Irish laborers who build the line had followed it to Gibson Station, settling there as section hands.
+The railroad had bypassed Washington, and the Irish laborers who built the line had followed it to Gibson Station, settling there as section hands.